Help Center

 |---|---|

-| Account | The account for which the swap is performed or scheduled. |
+| Account | The account to which the position to be swapped belongs; |

-| Instrument | The instrument for which the swap is performed or scheduled. |
+| Instrument | the instrument for which the swap is displayed; |

-| Quantity | The volume of the instrument in the trade. |
+| Amount | Amount of the instrument in the position. |

-| From value date | TThe value date of the trade before the swap. |
+| From Value Date | The value date of the trade before the swap is made; |

-| To value date | TThe value date of the trade after the swap. |
+| To Value Date | The value date of the trade after the swap is made; |

 | Close rate | The closing rate of the trade for the instrument. |